CharafeddineMechalikh/PureEdgeSim/README.md

 ## For more information read the wiki here: [PureEdgeSim WIKI](https://github.com/CharafeddineMechalikh/PureEdgeSim/wiki)
 A simulation tutorial can be found [here](https://drive.google.com/open?id=1Qg7UTop7Wa7TZQ8MOrXZkyo1Rga455Qm)

-## A new example Example 8 with a Fuzzy Logic orchestration algorithm  can be downloaded from [here](https://github.com/CharafeddineMechalikh/PureEdgeSim_Fuzzy_Logic_Example)
+## A new example "Example 8" with a Fuzzy Logic orchestration algorithm  can be downloaded from [here](https://github.com/CharafeddineMechalikh/PureEdgeSim_Fuzzy_Logic_Example)

 ## 1. Background